softwareconstruction240/softwareconstruction/instruction/java-fundamentals/java-fundamentals.md

 Rise and shout
 ```

-In addition to specifying the class path on the command line you can use an environment variable named `CLASSPATH` to reference the location of all you Java byte code files.
+In addition to specifying the classpath on the command line you can use an environment variable named `CLASSPATH` to reference the location of all your Java bytecode files.

 ## File and Scanner